Lab 01: Dealing with Spatial Data in Python

 From the info()

-to the bristol_restaurants
+to bristol_restaurants

 using sjoin()

-function from geopandas:
+function from geopandas

 # Join information from buildings to restaurants